MultiSafepay/docs/content/integrations/prestashop-1-6.md

 <summary>How to update via SFTP</summary>
 <br>

-> **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
+✅ &nbsp; **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.

 1. Download the plugin again above.
 2. Follow the Installation and configuration instructions from step 2.